 Looking for the best Christmas lights in Houston and beyond?
 Our city is full of neighborhoods decked out in Christmas lights — often synchronized to music.
 But how do you find these often tucked-away places in such a big city?

 Word-of-mouth with my readers is certainly one way.
-After doing my own research, here is my list of Houston’s don’t-miss Christmas light displays in 2017.
+After doing my own research, here is my list of the best places to see Christmas lights in Houston in 2018, sorted by region.

-Woodland Heights — This area of the Heights is known for its concentration of Christmas lights.
-The neighborhood hosted Lights in the Heights December 9, but the lights will continue to be lit all season.
+Woodland Heights — This area of the Heights is known for its high concentration of Christmas lights in Houston.
+The neighborhood hosts Lights in the Heights December 8, but the lights will continue to be lit all season.
 Bayland Ave. east of Studewood is a main street along with Highland and Woodland.

 Spring Shadows — This Christmas lights display, Candy Wonderland, is on Quincannon Lane and features several vacant lots and homes for a magical treat!
 Visitors must stay in their cars, according to posted signs.
 It’s north of I-10 and Memorial City Mall off Gessner.
-There is only one entrance in and out of this neighborhood so lines can get long at times.
+There is only one entrance in and out of this neighborhood so lines can get long at times as it’s a very popular place to see Christmas lights in Houston.
 An officer is onsite for security.

 Johnson’s Christmas Corner (Cypress) — The Johnson family has been creating holiday light displays for 10 years.
-The family took a break in 2016, but is back this year.
-Its light display at 14811 Cypress Meadow Dr. includes 70,000 lights synchronized to 50+ songs for a different show six nights a week, snow machine and bubble machine.
+The family took a break in 2016, but is back for the 2018 season.
+Its Christmas light display at 14811 Cypress Meadow Dr. includes 70,000 lights synchronized to 50+ songs for a different show six nights a week, snow machine and bubble machine.
 Here is the music schedule:

-Tuesday: “Modern Classics” by Trans-Siberian Orchestra & Mannheim Steamroller
+Tuesday: “TSO & Mannheim Night” by Trans-Siberian Orchestra & Mannheim Steamroller

 Wednesday: “Rock-n-Roll Christmas”